matoilic/generator-angular-lazy/readme.md

 Compiles our SASS stylesheets and uses [Autoprefixer](https://github.com/postcss/autoprefixer) to automatically add vendor prefixes for the most common browsers.

+### bundle

+> $: gulp bundle

+Uses [Angular Lazy Bundler](https://github.com/matoilic/angular-lazy-bundler) to bundle every component and 3rd-party package of our application into one file.
+This reduces the number of HTTP requests to load the individual parts.
+You can configure it further to combine multiple components which should be loaded together.

 ### htmlhint

 > $: gulp htmlhint